DrMarkusVoss/pumla/ModellingGuideline.md

 ## Some Principles
 ### Static vs. Dynamic
-Modelling elements first the static aspect with the atomic definitions.
+When modelling the elements, first model the static aspect with the atomic definition of the element.
+Then, in separate files, add the dynamic aspects.
+Put internal dynamic behaviour descriptions of an element into its internals definition.

-Instances in separate files, that may contain more than one instance definition for convenience, also that brings with it some drawbacks: when putting an instance from a file with more instances defined in it onto a diagram, then all the instances appear on the diagram.
+Define instances in separate files.
+Instance files may contain more than one instance definition for convenience, also that brings with it some drawbacks: when putting an instance from a file with more instances defined in it onto a diagram, then all the instances appear on the diagram.
 You have to remove the unwanted instances then by hand (via PlantUML "remove" command).

-Dynamic aspects tbd
+PlantUML has limitations regarding the mixing of static and dynamic elements. `pumla` works around that with macros that encapsulate the dynamic aspects into notes so that they can be mixed with or embedded in static elements.
+Of course, for pure dynamic diagrams this is not needed, and also pure dynamic element definitions can be re-used.

 ### Relations vs. Connections
 Connections are typed dataflows.
 Therefore, a connection is only valid between two interfaces.

-Relations are between two elements. also a general information flow can be a relation, but as relation it is not concretely defined with what information flows in detail as specified by an interface.
+Relations are between two elements.
+Also a general information flow can be a relation, but as relation it is not concretely defined with what information flows in detail as specified by an interface.